Functional classification of metabolic networks: Embedding and clustering highlights the phenotypic distinguishing power of metabolic distances

 Metabolic processes are the smallest functional subunits of chemical reaction networks.
 As such, we seek to identify metabolic process modalities that lead to proximal nullspaces and opt for a cluster-based analysis, forgoing associating axes of low-dimensional embeddings to any particular aspect of metabolism.
-We use hierarchical clustering and tree-cuts with Ward's linkage to analyze eight clusters for each metabolic distance.
+We identify clusters from metabolic distances by hierarchical clustering with Ward linkage (Minimum Increase of Sum of Squares) and a tree-cut to the desired level of granularity [Fig.~\ref{fig:metabolic-clusterings}].
+Here, we focus on eight clusters.
 In principle, any desired level of granularity can be considered using this approach.
-In the spirit of phylogenetic taxonomy \cite{FelsensteinInferringPhylogenies, Delsuc2005}, we examine the coarser cases of 2 and 4 clusters (SI).
+In the spirit of phylogenetic taxonomy~\cite{FelsensteinInferringPhylogenies, Delsuc2005}, we briefly touch upon the coarser cases of two and four clusters in Fig.~\ref{fig:sankey}.

-We identify metabolic processes whose presence or absence across networks closely matches binary inclusion in a given cluster using normalized variation of information (VI) \cite{Meilua2003} as a means of quantifying partition similarity.
-In this manner, we identify physicochemical processes that, when present or absent, entropically match cluster membership.
-Although single metabolic processes may be insufficient to fully explain differences in nullspaces, we find that different ckysters are enriched or depleted in different processes (Fig. \ref{fig:metabolic-clusterings}).
-To understand the applicability of each metabolic distance, we focus on groups with VI that are less than 10\% of the theoretical upper bound for binary partitions \cite{Meilua2003}.

-First, we note that $\sim$53\% of the networks considered here are either \textit{E. coli} KOs or strains which contribute to the presence of primarily \textit{E. coli} clusters.
-Both Grassmann distances produce two clusters with the same process attributed to them: R-Grassmann groups 1 \& 7 and L-Grassmann groups 1 \& (weakly) 2.
-By comparison to Fig. \ref{fig:distancemats}, we find that both groups 1, which are enriched in trans-cinnamate exchange, correspond to almost all of the \textit{E. coli} K-12 MG1655 KO, whereas the remaining groups, which are depleted in ATP:dUMP phosphotransferase, are primarily composed of \textit{E. coli} and \textit{Shigella flexneri} strains.
-Let us now consider clusters on a metric-specific basis.